The foster manual is the go-to guide for information about your foster dog!

 Once you have completed your foster application online, our foster coordinator will get in touch with you to move on to the next steps.
 Please consult this manual in full before applying and save any questions until the foster coordinator reaches out to you.

 Our dog foster program is designed to help dogs from local California shelters get a second chance at finding a home — a chance they may not have received at a shelter.
 Many of the dogs who need foster homes require extra care and attention, which shelters often don’t have the staff or resources to provide.
 But in a loving foster home, every dog can get the individual attention he or she needs to find a forever family.

-Foster homes are asked to provide care for the dogs, as well as transportation to and from veterinary appointments as needed, transport to meet and greets, and transportation to The Labelle Household when needed.
+Foster homes are asked to provide care for the dogs, as well as transportation to and from veterinary appointments as needed, transport to meet and greets, and transportation to The Labelle Depot when needed.
 Care for foster dogs includes feeding according to size and needs, exercise according to energy levels, and lots of play time and positive socialization.

 Although fostering is a lot of work, it is a very rewarding experience.
 By participating in this program, you are saving lives and helping many different types of dogs find the families they’ve been longing for.
 Through fostering, we can work together to save all the animals in need.